aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/conditional-formattings/get-conditional-formattings-of-worksheet/_index.md

 | **404**   | Not Found – workbook or worksheet does not exist.  | `{ "Code":"404", "Message":"File not found." }`                     |
 | **500**   | Internal Server Error – unexpected server failure. | `{ "Code":"500", "Message":"An unexpected error occurred." }`       |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/ConditionalFormattings/GetWorksheetConditionalFormattings) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The <a href="https://apireference.aspose.cloud/cells/#/ConditionalFormattings/GetWorksheetConditionalFormattings" target="_blank">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make a call to the Cloud API with cURL.